What is Tamoxifen?

 Estrogen-Receptor Negative Breast cancer, on the other hand, does not have these receptor sites and is not directly affected by the presence of Estrogen.
 Many breast cancers also respond to progesterone, and these cancers are known as Progesterone-Receptor Positive.
 Two-thirds of breast cancer patients have cancer cells that respond to either or both Estrogen and Progesterone.

 Tamoxifen is also commonly used in the treatment regimen for post-menopausal breast cancer patients, but drugs like Anastrozole are frequently used as an alternative in this case.

 Anastrozole is an alternative form of treatment that suppresses the body's production of Estrogen from the point of the hypothalamus.
 To put it briefly, An anastrozole sends a signal to the human brain, which causes it to decrease its signaling for the production of Estrogen at a systemic level.

 Because Estrogen activity is much less critical for hormone balance after menopause, Anastrozole is frequently used to limit Estrogen production altogether, whereas, in premenopausal women, it is preferable to maintain regular Estrogen activity in other parts of the body.

 How Does Tamoxifen Slow Breast Cancer Growth?

-Many forms of breast cancer develop because cells malfunction which normally feed off of Estrogen to promote the health of breast tissue.
-In the case of Estrogen-Receptor Positive breast cancer, the cancerous tissue has to have Estrogen in order to reproduce.
+Many forms of breast cancer develop because cells malfunction, which usually feeds off of Estrogen to promote the health of breast tissue.
+In the case of Estrogen-Receptor Positive breast cancer, the cancerous tissue has to have Estrogen to reproduce.
 Tamoxifen works by blocking Estrogenic activity in breast tissue.
 Tamoxifen is an Estrogen antagonist in breast tissue, which means that the two hormones compete for the same activation sites in the breast tissue.